haosulab/SAPIEN/docs/source/tutorial/robotics/pid.rst

 Similarly, you can also call ``set_drive_velocity_target(...)`` to set the target velocity.

 .. note::
-   If you do not balance the passive force, e.g. gravity, the robot can never reach the desired pose given in ``set_drive_target`` due to steady-state-error.
+   If you do not balance the passive force, e.g. gravity, the robot can never reach the desired pose (but maybe a close pose) given in ``set_drive_target`` due to steady-state-error.

 Write your own PID controller
 -----------------------------